 Wills are intended to provide for the orderly transfer of assets to the named beneficiaries.
 On occasion, however, wills have created tensions between family members and others named in the will.

 What if your sibling was bequeathed a very valuable family heirloom that was supposed to go to you?
 Or your well-off relative promised you a portion of their good fortune, yet you were omitted from the will?

-Having a close relationship with the person who wrote the will — the testator — is viewed as a legal basis for contesting a will.
+Having a close relationship with the person who wrote the will — the testator — is viewed as a legal basis for contesting a will in PA.
 Being named in the will or previous versions of it also give you a legal claim to contest a will.
 If you can’t prove you have legal standing, unfortunately, you’re unable to move ahead.

 Consulting with an estate planning attorney can help you determine with certainty that you have legal basis for contesting.
 Of course, if you do decide to pursue contesting, you’ll need their experience to navigate all the legal proceedings.